emilianicasio/BabyCountdown/README.md

 # BabyCountdown
-Due date calculator.
-Web page
+This repo contains a Web page to calculate days hours and minutes until a birth due date.